 When selecting plants for landscaping your pool, consider:

-- What type of water you will have in your pool and how will that affect the surrounding plants
+- What type of water you will have in your pool and how that will affect the surrounding plants

 - How much privacy you’d like from your neighbours